mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 Let's describe what we are doing:

 * We start by creating and exporting a new object called **CardLightCta**.
-This is an arbitrary name we chose which should be unique within each story.
+This is a new story.
+The name we chose is arbitrary but it should be unique for each story.
 * Next, we pass the default Card story (`...Card`), so the new story can inherit all of the default Card attributes.
 * The **name** property allows for each story to have a unique name which will appear directly under the component name in Storybook's sidebar (see image at top for details).
 * The **render** property parses the markup and logic from `card.twig`, and the data from `card.yml` as arguments.
 Each key in `card.yml` is translated into an argument.
 * Finally, we open the **args** object where we will update some of the fields in order to achieve the desired variation:
-  * We pass the `...data` object as a spread operator to individually update the properties/fields that need updating.
+  * We pass the `...data` object as a spread operator to individually update the fields that need updating.
   * Since the only difference between this variation and the original card is that the CTA is light, we need to define the `cta` field with the desired values for each of its properties:
-    * First as a modifier class will will pass `button--light`
+    * First as a modifier class will will pass `button--light`.
+This is a predefined modifier class which will turn the CTA white
     * Next we type the text that will become the CTA's label, **Try it now**
     * And finally, we set a URL to be passed to the CTA as its href value.

-### Preview the new variation
+### Preview

 If Storybook is running, you should be able to see the new variation which will display the card with a light CTA.
 If Storybook is not yet running, in your command line navigate to the **storybook** directory and run these commands: